Hearts United in Service: Hinsdale Adventist Academy’s Mission Trip to the Philippines

 ILC Assistant to the President for Communication

-From March 22 to April 2, a group of students and leaders from Hinsdale Adventist Academy (HAA), along with other members in the area, embarked on a life-changing mission trip to Bacolod, Philippines.
+From March 22 to April 2, a group of more than 30 students and chaperones from Hinsdale Adventist Academy (HAA), Hinsdale Fil-Am Church, and the greater Chicagoland area, embarked on a life-changing mission trip to Bacolod, Philippines.
 Rooted in the school’s mission to develop students into Christ-centered leaders, the trip provided a unique opportunity for service, growth, and global connection.
 The group was led by Leni Bullon and chaperoned by Pastors Nestor Soriano (Hinsdale Fil-Am), Ira Bartolome (Downers Grove), and Sam Indreiu (Burbank District).

 A MISSION WITH PURPOSE